HeleJ/Taekwon-do-club/README.md

 ![section-benefits-image](assets/documentation/section-benefits-image.png)

-* The benfits section shows that this club and taekwon-do practise benefits all age groups.
+* The benefits section shows that this club and taekwondo practice benefits all age groups.

 * This section is divided into three parts.
-Left side with physical health benefits, right side with menthal health benefits and in the middle is IUTF logo.
+The left side with physical health benefits, the right side with mental health benefits and in the middle is IUTF logo.

 ![section-timetable-image](assets/documentation/section-timetable-image.png)

-* The timetable section has a backround image which has a neutral calming feeling when a group of students are sitting with their eyes closed and are having a moment for internal reflection.
-As in classes students improve their physical and mental strenght.
+* The timetable section has a background image that has a neutral calming feeling when a group of students are sitting with their eyes closed, and are having a moment for internal reflection.
+As in classes, students improve their physical, and mental strength.

 * Section gives information about training times.

 ![footer-image](assets/documentation/footer-image.png)
 * The footer includes social media icons.
-Users can find their Taekwon-do club on facebook, instagramm, twitter and youtube.
+Users can find their Taekwon-do club on Facebook, Instagram, Twitter, and Youtube.
 ![gallery-page-image](assets/documentation/gallery-page-image.png)

-* This page provides space to upload images from training sessions, graidings, competitions and other illustrative images to show activitis in this club.
+* This page provides space to upload images from training sessions, gradings, competitions, and other illustrative images to show activities in this club.

 ![contact-page-image](assets/documentation/contact-page-image.png)

-* Contact page comes with supportive backround image.
+* Contact page comes with a supportive background image.

-* This page consist form-section.
-Contact form collects first name, surename and email address for sending message.
+* This page consists form-section.
+The contact form collects first name, surname, and email address for sending a message.

 ## Future Features

 * Add to the existing Contact page a map.
-* Add new Student Area Page where there are sections for grading, patterns, tenets, history of Taekwondo.
-Materials what are useful for students.
+* Add a new Student Area Page where there are sections for grading, patterns, tenets, history of Taekwondo.
+Materials that are useful for students.